 With Lola now fully under the guidance of its new buyer and operator Hope Cavell, Terminella wasted no time in tackling her next venture.
 An idea that she had been formulating for over a year, Terminella turned her attention toward Company Club, a members-only women’s club in Bentonville.

 “A lot of it was just noticing what the market needs,” she said.
 “Northwest Arkansas has a demand for a women’s club and support for women, especially in Bentonville where people are moving from all over the country.
 On a daily basis, I meet women from places like Seattle, Houston, Florida and Manhattan.
 They are coming from all over.”

 As a “clubhouse for the modern woman,” Company Club is intended to be a space for women to work, socialize, relax and network.
 “We refer to it almost as like a blank canvas,” she said.
 “We want any woman to be able to walk in and feel comfortable.”

 Terminella discussed her plans for Company Club with host Natalie Ghidotti on the latest episode of The Ghidotti Podcast, also sharing more about her career as a boutique owner, as well as some advice for others who have entrepreneurial aspirations.

-Subscribe to The Ghidotti Podcast on SoundCloud, Stitcher or iTunes to hear the full interview with Terminella, and stay tuned for future conversations with movers and shakers, disrupters, culture changers, business leaders and community influencers across the state of Arkansas.
+Subscribe to The Ghidotti Podcast on SoundCloud, Stitcher or iTunes to hear the full interview, and stay tuned for future conversations with movers and shakers, disrupters, culture changers, business leaders and community influencers across the state of Arkansas.
 You can also follow our blog and find us on Instagram, Facebook, Twitter and LinkedIn as well.
 We love hearing from you!